SomeoneElseOSM/SomeoneElse-vector-web-display/README.md

 * [SVWD05](https://github.com/SomeoneElseOSM/SomeoneElse-vector-web-display/blob/main/resources/README_svwd05.md), a debug layer for SVWD03.

 A [companion repository](https://github.com/SomeoneElseOSM/SomeoneElse-vector-extract/blob/main/README.md) contains scripts to manage the extraction of OSM data and an [example schema](https://github.com/SomeoneElseOSM/SomeoneElse-vector-extract/blob/main/resources/README_sve01.md).
-The example web map style here works with a ".mbtiles" file in that schema.
+The example web map style here works with a `.mbtiles` file in that schema.

-## Why do these scripts even need to exist?
+## Why do the "managing scripts" even need to exist?

 Unlike with raster tile pipelines using `osm2pgsql`, the equivalent supporting software for Maplibre GL seems very early in its evolution.
 Some of the necessary functions aren't supported "out of the box", and it sometimes it seems that the necessary sticky tape and glue needs to be assembled from a bunch of other Github repositories in various stages of abandoned-ness.